 \section{Abstract}

-Detecting out-of-distribution (OOD) inputs is a critical safeguard for deploying machine learning models in the real world.
-However, most post-hoc detection methods operate on penultimate feature representations derived from global average pooling (GAP) -- a lossy operation that discards valuable distributional statistics from activation maps prior to global average pooling.
-We contend that these overlooked statistics, particularly channel-wise variance and dominant (maximum) activations, are highly discriminative for OOD detection.
-We introduce $\approach$, a simple and broadly applicable post-hoc technique that enriches feature vectors by incorporating these crucial statistics, directly addressing the information loss from GAP.
-Extensive evaluations show $\approach$ sets a new benchmark across diverse architectures, including ResNet, DenseNet, and EfficientNet.
-It achieves significant reductions in the false positive rate (FPR95), with improvements of 48.26\% on CIFAR-10 using ResNet-18, 38.13\% on CIFAR-100 using ResNet-34, and 26.83\% on ImageNet-1k benchmarks using MobileNet-v2.
-Our analysis reveals the underlying mechanism for this improvement, providing a principled basis for moving beyond the mean in OOD detection.
-Our code is available here: https://github.com/epsilon-2007/DAVIS
+Detecting out-of-distribution (OOD) inputs is a critical safeguard for deploying ML models in real-world settings.
+Most post-hoc detection methods operate on penultimate feature representations derived from global average pooling (GAP), a lossy operation that discards valuable distributional statistics from activation maps prior to pooling.
+We argue that these overlooked statistics, particularly channel-wise variance and dominant (maximum) activations, are highly discriminative for OOD detection.
+We introduce $\approach$, a simple and broadly applicable post-hoc technique that enriches feature representations by incorporating these informative statistics, directly addressing the information loss induced by GAP.
+The proposed method achieves strong performance across diverse architectures and models, significantly reducing the false positive rate (FPR95).
+Our analysis further reveals the underlying mechanism driving these improvements, providing a principled foundation for moving beyond GAP-based representations in OOD detection.
+Our code is available at: https://github.com/epsilon-2007/DAVIS